-Finishing on the spot.
+Finishing on the same spot.

-In Shotokan karate it is not uncommon to be taught that each kata, regardless of its length, or complexity, should start and finish on exactly the same spot.
-Over the years, however, I have come to believe that the objective of "getting back home" as it is commonly referred to, was never the original intent.
+In Shotokan karate it is not uncommon to be taught that each kata, regardless of its length, or complexity, should start, and finish, on exactly the same spot.
+Over the years however, I have come to believe that the objective of getting back home as it is commonly referred to, was never the original intent.

 Now I have taken a bit of flack for my point of view.
-So, it was with great interest that I one day came across an article by Seamus O'Dowd, at that time a 5th Dan with the SKIF.
+So it was with great interest that I came across an article by Seamus O'Dowd, at that time a 5th Dan with the SKIF.
 The article appeared in issue #71 of Shotokan Karate Magazine, in May of 2002.
-The article detailed an interview he had in October of 2001 with Shihan Hirokazu Kanazawa shortly after the European Championships in Copenhagen, Denmark.
+The article detailed an interview Seamus had in the Fall of 2001 with Shihan Hirokazu Kanazawa.
+It took place in Ireland shortly after the SKIEF European Championships in Copenhagen, Denmark.

-In the article Seamus quotes Shihan Kanazawa who states: "It is also true that stepping forward and back three times will assist in returning the performer to the same place as they started the kata.
-But, originaly kata mostly did not finish where they started.
+In the article Shihan Kanazawa spoke about original kata.
+He stated in part, "It is also true that stepping forward and back three times will assist in returning the performer to the same place as they started the kata.
+But original kata mostly did not finish where they started.
 This is a modern concept."

-Remember: "In classical karate home is always wherever you finish".
+Remember: "In classical karate home is always wherever you finish."